ben8p-archives/typescript-nova-toolkit/README.md

 # nova-framework
-nova-framework revival...
+nova-framework aim is to not re-invent the wheel.
+It provides es6 feature for es5 browser but use native feature when available.
+It also add extra functionalities and helpers to facilitate your journey.

-Fully written in TypeScript
+Fully written in TypeScript to reduce the learning curve.

-Currently support:
+Current support:
-- class linearization
+- class linearization (using using c3 method)
-- multiple inheritance
+- multiple class inheritance
+- es6 object.assign
-- object mixin
+- es6 promise
+- deferred / when as convenient helper/class for promises